phyunsj/react-native-metricio/README.md

 # METRICIO - React Native Version

 **[Metricio](https://metricio.co/)** (MIT License)  is a dashboard framework that helps you display metrics and monitor systems and APIs.
-React Framework is available [here](https://github.com/metricio/metricio)
+GitHub Repository is available [here](https://github.com/metricio/metricio)

 **Disclaimer** : I am not the developer of Metricio (or Dashing) framework.
-I simply ported Metricio React framework (Demo Widgets) on iOS device/simulator.
-Ran on iPhone X Simulator.
+I simply ported Metricio React Widgets on iOS device/simulator.
+Tested on iPhone X Simulator.

 ## In Action